How to navigate Miami's neighborhoods like a pro

 While there, check out the Cuban Walk of Fame to see the names of some of the biggest stars from the island nation.
 Follow up with a visit to the Cubaocho Museum for some history lessons as well as a chance to peruse art.

-But the best thing about Little Havana?
-Hands down the opportunity to enjoy so many tasty dishes.
-Yes, this is understandably the best spot for Cuban cuisine and from Versailles to Sanguich, El Pub to El Rey de las Fritas – it's all delicious.
+Hands down, this is understandably the best spot for Cuban cuisine and from Versailles to Sanguich, El Pub to El Rey de las Fritas – it's all delicious.
 But it's not just Cuban food on the menu – try Salvadoran food at El Atlakat, Nicaraguan food at Pinolandia or Yambo, or stop at La Casa de las Baleadas for Honduran fare.
 Your tastebuds will thank you.

 5. Coconut Grove